aosabook/500lines/image-filters/image-filters.markdown

-In \aosafigref{500l.imagefilters.animals}, we see a high-resolution picture of some blow-up animals taken at MoMA in NYC. \aosafigref{500l.imagefilters.pixelanimals} is the same image blown-up, but with just 24 x 32 pixels.
+In \aosafigref{500l.imagefilters.animals}, we see a high-resolution picture of some blow-up animals taken at MoMA in NYC. \aosafigref{500l.imagefilters.pixelanimals} is the same image blown up, but with just 24 x 32 pixels.

 \aosafigure[240pt]{image-filters-images/animals.jpg}{Blow-up animals at MoMA NY}{500l.imagefilters.animals}

-\aosafigure[240pt]{image-filters-images/pixelanimals.jpg}{Blow-up animals, blown-up}{500l.imagefilters.pixelanimals}
+\aosafigure[240pt]{image-filters-images/pixelanimals.jpg}{Blow-up animals, blown up}{500l.imagefilters.pixelanimals}

 See how it's so blurry?
 We call that _pixelation_, which means the image is too big for the number of pixels it contains and the squares become visible.
-Here we can use it to get a better sense of an image made up of squares of color.
+Here we can use it to get a better sense of an image being made up of squares of color.

 What do these pixels look like?
 If we print out the colors of some of the pixels in the middle (10,10 to 10,14) using the handy `Integer.toHexString` in